Geology of Mercury: Plains

 The floor of the Caloris Basin is also filled by a geologically distinct flat plain, broken up by ridges and fractures in a roughly polygonal pattern.
 It is not clear whether they are volcanic lavas induced by the impact, or a large sheet of impact melt.

 Tectonic features

 One unusual feature of the planet's surface is the numerous compression folds which crisscross the plains.
 It is thought that as the planet's interior cooled, it contracted and its surface began to deform.
 The folds can be seen on top of other features, such as craters and smoother plains, indicating that they are more recent.
 Mercury's surface is also flexed by significant tidal bulges raised by the Sun—the Sun's tides on Mercury are about 17% stronger than the Moon's on Earth.

+Faculae

+Faculae on Mercury are bright areas often surrounding irregular depressions.
+They are generally interpreted to be pyroclastic in nature.
+The faculae on Mercury are all named using words in different languages meaning snake.

 Terminology

 Non-crater surface features are given the following names: